rondevera/jslintmate/README.markdown

     cd ~/Library/Application\ Support/TextMate/Bundles
     git clone git://github.com/rondevera/jslintmate.git "JSLintMate.tmbundle"
     osascript -e 'tell app "TextMate" to reload bundles'
-      # If the last line fails, switch to TextMate, then use
+      # If the last line shows an error, switch to TextMate,
-      # Bundles > Bundle Editor > Reload Bundles.
+      # then select Bundles > Bundle Editor > Reload Bundles.

 Usage
 -----

 Open a JS file in TextMate.
 Hit ctrl-L, and a list of errors appears.
-Each error has a link to that line in that file.
+Click each error to jump to that line in the file.
 Fix and repeat.

 If JSLint is too strict for your taste, add JSLint options to the top of each JS file.
 These serve as a barebones code style guide, and let a whole